Meta (Facebook): Software Engineer Levels

 What is an E9 Engineer Level at Meta?

 An E9 Engineer, or Distinguished Engineer, at Meta, earns over $3,251,000 annually.
-These engineers are extremely rare, making up significantly less than 1% of Meta’s engineering team.
+These engineers are rare, making up significantly less than 1% of Meta’s engineering team.
 Known for their exceptional technical, writing and leadership skills, E9 Engineers lead significant technical and cultural initiatives within the company.
 Their work is highly visible, and even though most employees do not work directly with them, they influence the strategy, technology, and product of many teams on the ground.

 Join Me